 In Canada don’t get me wrong, beer is a huge part of our culture… but the Germans take it to a whole new level.
 Perhaps not all of them might be drinking a beer every single night, but it’s definitely engrained in their culture much more than it is back home.

 7. They Have Bubble Water

 I am not saying this is a weird thing, what I think is weird is that whenever I ask someone for tap water they look at me like I have a third head.
 Bubble water might be a popular thing in many different countries, but it’s their go-to here (many of them even drink it during workouts and sports).

 8. They Have Style When it Comes to Buying Groceries

-Perhaps not every German, but when I go to the market in Freiburg I see so may of these little wicker baskets or little cavas bags.
+Perhaps not every German, but when I go to the market in Freiburg I see so many of these little wicker baskets or little canvas bags.
 Way to take the reins on eco-friendly shopping Germany!

 9. They Leave Their Milk and Eggs out of the Fridge

 I have seen this in a few other countries as well but it is definitely different from the way we do things in Canada.
 Don’t worry, once the milk is open, it does need to be put into the fridge, but you’ll be able to find these products on any grocery store shelf, unrefrigerated.

 11. They Like the way Italians Cook

 Many people use these little Coffee Brewers for single cup espresso every morning.
 You’ll also find a ton of Italian restaurants even in the smallest of German towns.
 What’s there not to love about Italian cooking?! ????

 13. Each person sleeps with their own blanket – either that or my boyfriends hates me.